wix-incubator/tpa-demo-app-react-jsx/README.md

 1. Follow the registration guide to create a new app.
 2. Add a Widget endpoint:
-  * Endpoint URL with the following URL:http://localhost:3000/index.html
+  * Endpoint URL with the following URL: http://localhost:3000/widget.html
   * Set the width to 300px and height to 400px.
 3. Set the App Setting URL to:
   * http://localhost:3000/settings.html
   * Set the height (up to 578px).
+  * Check the 'Using new UI-Lib' checkbox.
 4. Save your app.